 This isn’t something you can do yourself, but the process is quite quick, not very messy or pricey either.
 Insulation is usually blown into the wall with a pump or any specialized machine through a pre-drilled hole.

-A most common material is fiberglass since it dries rather quickly.
+A most common material is fiberglass insulation since it dries rather quickly.

 Cellulose is another option that’s non-toxic and far more eco-friendly.
 It’s actually newsprint that’s been recycled, shredded and treated with a fire retardant.

-Another easy thing to do is add another layer of drywall to the existing wall in your home.
+Another easy thing to do is add another layer of drywall to the existing drywall in your home.
+There’s no need to remove existing drywall.
+All you do is layer it up.
 This is a relatively simple process that anybody can do though you have to pay attention to a few things.

-By adding a new layer, you add mass and thickness to the wall making it more difficult for the noise to get through.
+By adding a second layer, you add mass and thickness to the wall making it more difficult for the noise to get through.
 The thicker the wall, the more soundproof it is.

-Use some Green Glue to connect the two layers because it can actually work as another barrier between the rooms.
-Besides, Green Glue is known to make heat out of sound energy, so that’s another plus.
+Use some Green Glue to connect the two drywall layers because it can actually work as another barrier between the rooms.
+Besides, Green Glue is known to convert sound energy to heat, so that’s another plus.
+It can add as many as 9 STC(Sound Transmission Class) points to walls and ceilings.
+Click the link to learn more about STC rating.

 You can add as many layers of drywall as you want.
 It’s up to you to decide depending on your needs and preferences.
 It’s also useful when it comes to soundproofing ceilings.